smf-steve/assignment-grading/process.md

   1. Add, at least, the following files to that repository
      - README.md
      - assignment.md
-  1. Modify this assignment to be template directory
+  1. Modify this assignment to be a template repository
   1. Create the assignment in GitHub Classroom
      - recommend using a two-digit naming scheme for the assignment prefix
+     - e.g.,
+       * 42: denotes the 2nd assignment in the 4th section of the class
+       * 40: denotes the exam/quiz for the 4th section of the class
+       * \<assignment_name\>: the name of the GitHub assignment
+       * 42-<assignment_name>: the name of the GitHub assignment prefix
+       * 42-<assignment_name>-<student>: the respository for \<student\>
   1. Distribute the assignment invitation to your students

 ## Assignment Setup Process: